 USERID PASSWORD ACCESS GROUP

-Admin 123 ADMIN
+ADMIN 123 ADMIN

 В 123 USER GROUP1

 С 123 USER GROUP2

 D 123 USER GROUP3

 E 123 USER GROUP4

-Users will be authenticated using UserID / Password.
-The Access field will tell if the user will have Admin or User access to the QlikView document.
-The field Group will be used for the data reduction.
+Users are authenticated by using USERID and PASSWORD.
+The ACCESS field indicates if the user has Admin or User access to the QlikView document.
+The field GROUP is used for data reduction.
+This field is empty for the ADMIN user, preventing any data reduction to occur and therefore making all data available for this user.